SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

    alive".
 The Gaelic equivalent would have been something like the word for "people".
 4. Well, _gorm_ does mean blue.
 But when referring to people, colors usually mean _hair_ color, not skin color!
-This could be people with blue hair, except&hellip; "blue" an indirect and polite way to refer to Blacks.
+This could be people with blue hair, except&hellip; "blue" an indirect and polite way in modern Irish to refer to Blacks.

 So even if you spot the racist jerk a few points for grammar, word order, and incorrect use of the dictionary&hellip; he ended up _almost_ saying "Black Lives Matter"!